Afghanistan

 Equipment Customs Clearance

-In non-Carnet countries like Afghanistan, temporary importation of goods, including filming equipment, requires a cash deposit or bank guarantee to cover potential customs duties and taxes.
-This deposit is refundable upon the export of the goods.
+Afghanistan is not an ATA Carnet country.
+The temporary importation of professional filming equipment requires a cash deposit or bank guarantee lodged with the Afghanistan Customs Department to cover potential customs duties and taxes.
+This deposit is refundable upon the export of the goods, provided all documentation is in order.

 • Permit from the Afghan Ministry of Information and Culture